 Trip Through New Mexico's Red Rock Country

-Where else but in charmingly offbeat New Mexico can you find people living in 'earthship' homes or a Wild West town where outlaws -- and ghosts -- are said to have roamed?
+Where else but in charmingly offbeat New Mexico can you find people living in 'earthship' homes or a Wild West town where outlaws—and ghosts—once roamed?

 "Red or green?" the girl at the counter asks me.
 I've been anticipating the question for weeks, determined not to look like a tourist.
 No New Mexican worth her salt would hesitate to answer.
 Still, having pored over many websites comparing chili sauces in recent weeks, I can't decide if my huevos rancheros crave the red variety or the green.
 Luckily, this is not a weekend, when the line snakes out the door at Albuquerque'sFrontier Restaurant, so I've got time to think.
 I compromise by ordering both—"Christmas" style.
 As for my fiancé, Dustin, he's so pleased to be eating spicy, sauce-doused food first thing in the morning that he could care less what color it happens to be.